 Overall opinion on Frank Herbert’s Dune

-This version is generally known to be both faithful and successful.
+This version is both faithful and successful.
 It put the then known Sci Fi Channel on the map.
 The main themes from novel remain and the characters are generally authentically portrayed.
 Some fans have criticized the casting of Alec Newman as Paul Atreides — but the more mature look works for me.
 I do have a gripe with some of the other acting — notably P.H.
 Moriarty who at time brings his dialogue in way that approaches camp.
 As principal photography was done in Prague in the Czech Republic there is an abundance of European actors.

 What I like about this series is an honest attempts at recreating the lifestyle of the Fremen.
 Their society and norms are very different than what Paul and Jessica are used to.
 Yet, using the Bene Gesserit teachings Jessica manage to guide the two through the many perils.
 The 1984 Dune movie used the Fremen as a tool, a prop with which the story could reach its climax.
 Here the Fremen are the story, their hatred for the Harkonnen and Spacing Guild is already established.
 This three-part series shows how Paul and Jessica manage to convince them to launch a Jihad against the enemies of House Atreides.
 As with novel the focus is often on Jessica.
 It is her trials that guides the pair through the initial integration with the Fremen warriors.